 Triceps Anatomy

-It consists of 3 parts: the medial, the lateral, and the long head of Tricep.
+It consists of three heads: the lateral head, the medial head, and the long head of the Tricep.

-It begins just below the socket of the shoulder blade and at two distinct areas of the humerus.
-Furthermore, it’s essential to focus on and work the three tricep head muscles for maximum gains.
+It begins just below the shoulder blade socket and at two distinct areas of the humerus.

 What Are Superset Workouts?